swiyu-admin-ch/didresolver/README.md

 Add "net.java.dev.jna:jna:5.13.0@aar" as a dependency Create the folder "bindings/kotlin/jniLibs" under app/src/main Copy bindings/kotlin/uniffi/did/did.kt to your project (in the package uniffi.did)

+## License
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE.md) file for details.